kameshsampath/drone-java-quickstart/README.md

 - `DOCKER_FILE`: The dockerfile within sources that will be used to build the container image.
 This path is relative to MAVEN_MODULE.
 Default **Dockerfile**
 - `APP_SERVICE_TYPE`: The Kubernetes service type.
 Default **LoadBalancer**

-[ttl.sh](https://ttl.sh) is an Anonymous & ephemeral Docker image registry, which is very handy for CI, Demos and Testing.
+[ttl.sh](https://ttl.sh) is an anonymous & ephemeral container image registry, which is very handy for CI, Demos and Testing.

+__IMPORTANT__:

+  - Make sure you set the right architecture in `.drone.yml` platform.
+It defaults to `arm64` other allowd values is `amd64` which is default for Drone if not specified
-__IMPORTANT__: If you are using Kubernetes then make sure the Cluster server address matches to `$NODE_IP` in your `$KUBECONFIG`
+  - If you are using Kubernetes then make sure the Cluster server address matches to `$NODE_IP` in your `$KUBECONFIG`

 Edit the environment variables in the `.drone.yml` to suit your build needs